-Our journey to Alaska, guided by Erin Kirkland, Founder of Read On the Fly, has limited availability for July 19-26, 2020; or ask about a customized trip for your family.
+Our journey to Alaska, guided by Erin Kirkland, Founder of Read On the Fly, has availability for August 13-18, 2020; or ask about a customized trip for your family.

 This trip begins in Fairbanks, Alaska’s 2nd largest city, where you will explore museums and a picnic lunch (in a Treehouse!) and explore nearby botanical gardens.
 Enjoy learning about the Alaska native peoples and their history and take part in hands-on artwork.
 A highlight of the trip will surely be the train ride on the iconic Alaska Railroad from Fairbanks to Denali national Park, an evening campfire program, and a visit to a sled dog kennel to learn about mushing.
 You’ll also enjoy an evening goldrush dinner theater, all while making a meaningful difference.

 Hands-on literacy-focused service projects with unique outdoor recreation in one of the most scenic places on the planet

 Iconic Alaska Railroad ride from Fairbanks to Denali National Park